UKSPF Summer Events Fund

 Applicants must also declare that:

-• their organisation agrees to follow Medway Council’s Procurement guidelines in association with The Department for Levelling Up, Housing and Communities, for any procurement activities they intend to enter
+• their organisation agrees to follow Medway Council’s Procurement guidelines in association with the Ministry of Housing, Communities and Local Government, for any procurement activities they intend to enter

 • as an organisation they're willing to comply with relevant guidance and legislation in respect to subsidy control